TheCarsonWest/TheCarsonWest.github.io/test/content/Electromagnetic Induction and Faradays Law.md

 +++
- title = 'Electromagnetic Induction and Faraday's Law' [params]
+ title = 'Electromagnetic Induction and Faradays Law' [params]
 	author = 'Carson West'
 +++
 # [AP Physics C Home](./../ap-physics-c-home/)
-# Electromagnetic Induction and Faraday's Law

-Electromagnetic induction is the phenomenon where a changing magnetic environment creates an electromotive force (EMF), which can drive current in a circuit.
-This discovery, primarily credited to Michael Faraday, is the foundational principle behind electric generators, transformers, and inductors.

 ## Magnetic Flux
 Before defining Faraday's Law, one must understand [Magnetic Flux](./../magnetic-flux/).
 Magnetic flux ( $ \Phi_B $ ) measures the amount of magnetic field passing through a specific surface area.
 It is defined by the dot product of the magnetic field vector and the area vector: